Muhammad-Zain-Yousuf/hosse/README.md

 - The goal was to build a platfrom which could bring all the resources together to make it easier and less time consuming for students to access these resources.
 The resources include Course related online resources and references, Instructor Details, Course Details, Details of Past and Upcoming Events, Office Forms etc.
 - The app allows students to create an account, save thier information as well as access history.

+## Tools Used
+- Node.js -- for Backend
+- React.js -- for Front End
+- Microsoft SQL Server as DBMS
+- Express for API endpoint

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).